power2dmax/CAM-Python/PyQt5/car_log/README.rst

 About:
 ==========
 Simple UI program written in Python and PyQt5 and uses SQLite for the database.
-The purpose id to create an application to track car maintenance performed.
+The purpose is to create an application to track car maintenance performed while showing Python programing skills

 Several files support the car_maintenance_log program